barefootnetworks/SAI/doc/SAI-Proposal-SAI-PTF.md

 ## Implemented tests

-Tests are divided into per-feature files such as saivlan.py, saifdb.py etc. Following features are being tested:
+Tests are divided into per-feature files such as saivlan.py, saifdb.py etc (~900 test cases).
+Following features are being tested:

 - acl
 - bridgeport